Telegraphic Transfer vs Wire Transfer: What's the Difference?

 Perception

-Although both types of electronic payments can be used for domestic and international payments, telegraphic transfer is perceived to be specifically associated with international fund transfers in some regions and contexts.
-Wire transfer, however, is generally understood to refer to both domestic and international transfers.
+Although both types of electronic payments can be used for domestic and international payments, telegraphic transfers are more often associated with international payments, whereas wire transfers can refer to both domestic and international transactions.

 Here are the top three similarities between telegraphic transfers and wire transfers.